nicolehillsmall/nicolehillsmall.github.io/aboutme.md

 subtitle: heyyyy!
 ---

-I'm a recent Arizona State University grad (go sun devlis!) looking to change the world one line of code at a time.
+I'm a recent Arizona State University grad (go sun devils!) looking to change the world one line of code at a time.

 - I have a Master's in Program Evaluation & Data Analytics.
-- My dog's name is Peppermint (she has a beard).
+- My dogs' names are Peppermint and Biggie (they have beards).
 - I live where the sun is always shining with my sweet husband.